2022 APDA WI Parkinson’s Symposium

 APDA Wisconsin maintains a list of movement disorders specialists in the state and provides a link to Partners in Parkinson’s Finder Tool, so that you can find the medical professional best able to address your issues.

 Living with PD can put significant strain on a family’s finances.
-To help ease this burden, APDA Wisconsin proudly offers a Patient Aid scholarship program to offset costs associated with care.
+To help ease this burden, APDA Wisconsin proudly offers a Financial Support Program to offset costs associated with care.

 Guide for People With Disabilities: Programs For Low-Cost Internet, Mobile Plans, and Digital Literacy